 New Zealand Program at Victoria University of Wellington

 Victoria University affords students the opportunity to join a vibrant intellectual community in the heart of New Zealand’s scenic capital.
 Victoria’s religious studies program is staffed by faculty members from all over the world who approach religions in myriad ways.
-Click here for descriptions of the courses that these scholars teach.

 Outside the AU Abroad Program